 For companies or foreign partners to make the financial movements, such as investments, loans or capitalization, a bank account must be opened with the Central Bank of Brazil, which regulates these records through the Electronic Declaratory Record (RDE).

 For more information and legal guidance on the process of incorporating a branch of a foreign company in Brazil, reach out to Biz Latin Hub.
 Our team offer tailored business services to support your business plans in Brazil and Latin America.
 Reach out to Bruno at [email protected] and find out how Biz Latin Hub can assist you and your business.

-If you are looking to incorporate a company in Latin America, it is advisable to partner with a team of local specialists who can assist you with all your accounting and financial needs.
+If you are looking to incorporate a new company in Latin America, it is advisable to partner with a team of local specialists who can assist you with all your accounting and financial needs.
 Watch this video for further information.